elugens/hello-javascript/docs/the-javascript-language/data-types/json-methods-tojson.md

 Source: <https://javascript.info/json#json-stringify>

-**Question:** **JSON is data-only language-independent specification, what are some JavaScript-specific object properties that are skipped by JSON.stringify?**
+### JSON is data-only language-independent specification, what are some JavaScript-specific object properties that are skipped by JSON.stringify?

 **Interview Answer:** There are several JavaScript-specific object properties that are ignored by JSON.stringify() including function properties, Symbolic keys and values, and properties that hold a value of undefined.